QuMuLab/python-nnf/docs/caveats.rst

 Even when properly deduplicated, the kind of sentence that's vulnerable to node duplication might still be inefficient to work with for some operations.

 A known offender is equality (``==``).
-Currently, if two of such sentences are compared that are equal but don't share any objects, it takes a very long time even both sentences don't have any duplication within themselves.
+Currently, if two of such sentences are compared that are equal but don't share any objects, it takes a very long time even if both sentences don't have any duplication within themselves.